Dyslexia Assessments

 • SASC – Listed assessor and associate member of SASC since 2006.
 SASC is the ‘SpLD Assessment Standards Committee’ which was set up by the DfES in 2005 to oversee Standards of Assessments of Specific Learning Disabilities in an educational setting.

-• Patoss – Listed assessor and tutor at ‘Patoss’ which is the acronym for the ‘professional association of teachers of students with specific learning disabilities.’
+• Patoss – Listed assessor at ‘Patoss’ which is the acronym for the ‘professional association of teachers of students with specific learning disabilities.’

 • SpLD APC – Holder of an ‘SpLD APC’ award since 2006 which is an ‘Assessment Practising Certificate’ for assessing Specific Learning Difficulties in an educational setting.